 Hefty's recent video marketing campaign was designed to encourage users to not click the "skip ad" button on YouTube.

 A recent Wyzowl report shows that nearly 100% of current video marketers say they’ll continue using video strategies this year.

 More than 95% of them plan to maintain or increase their budget for video.

-Nearly 70% of marketers who don’t use video say they plan to start in 2021.
+Nearly 70% of marketers who don’t use video say they planned to start in 2021.